EAD-Group-Project-2025/gear-up-be/TEST_SUMMARY.md

 - ✅ Should handle multiple emails sent in sequence
 - ✅ Should handle template with unicode characters

+## CustomUserDetailsService Tests (21 tests)

+### **33. Load User By Username Tests** (5 tests)
+- ✅ Should load verified user successfully
+- ✅ Should return UserDetails with correct authorities
+- ✅ Should throw UsernameNotFoundException when user not found
+- ✅ Should throw EmailNotVerifiedException for unverified user
+- ✅ Should return UserPrinciple with correct userId

+### **34. Role Handling Tests** (3 tests)
+- ✅ Should load ADMIN user correctly
+- ✅ Should load EMPLOYEE user correctly
+- ✅ Should load CUSTOMER user correctly

+### **35. Email Handling Tests** (2 tests)
+- ✅ Should handle email case sensitivity correctly
+- ✅ Should handle email with special characters

+### **36. Verification Status Tests** (2 tests)
+- ✅ Should not allow login for user with isVerified=false
+- ✅ Should allow login for user with isVerified=true

+### **37. Edge Cases** (3 tests)
+- ✅ Should handle null email gracefully
+- ✅ Should handle empty email string
+- ✅ Should handle very long email addresses

+### **38. Account Status Tests** (2 tests)
+- ✅ Should return account with all status flags as true
+- ✅ Should load user even if requiresPasswordChange is true

+### **39. Multiple Calls Tests** (2 tests)
+- ✅ Should handle multiple calls for same user
+- ✅ Should handle concurrent different user lookups

+### **40. Repository Interaction Tests** (2 tests)
+- ✅ Should call repository exactly once per call
+- ✅ Should not call repository save

+## RoleBasedAccessService Tests (30 tests)

+### **41. Get Current User Role Tests** (7 tests)
+- ✅ Should return ADMIN role from authentication
+- ✅ Should return CUSTOMER role from authentication
+- ✅ Should return EMPLOYEE role from authentication
+- ✅ Should return null when authentication is null
+- ✅ Should return null when user is not authenticated
+- ✅ Should return null when no authorities present
+- ✅ Should strip ROLE_ prefix correctly

+### **42. Has Role Tests** (5 tests)
+- ✅ Should return true when user has required role
+- ✅ Should return false when user does not have required role
+- ✅ Should return false when current role is null
+- ✅ Should check CUSTOMER role correctly
+- ✅ Should check EMPLOYEE role correctly

+### **43. Has Any Role Tests** (6 tests)
+- ✅ Should return true when user has one of the required roles
+- ✅ Should return false when user has none of the required roles
+- ✅ Should return false when current role is null
+- ✅ Should handle single role in varargs
+- ✅ Should handle multiple roles including all role types
+- ✅ Should return false when checking PUBLIC role with CUSTOMER user

+### **44. Get Current User Role From Database Tests** (6 tests)
+- ✅ Should return role from database
+- ✅ Should return null when user is null
+- ✅ Should return null when exception occurs
+- ✅ Should return null when AccessDeniedException occurs
+- ✅ Should return CUSTOMER role
+- ✅ Should return EMPLOYEE role

+### **45. Integration Scenarios** (2 tests)
+- ✅ getCurrentUserRole and hasRole should work together
+- ✅ hasRole and hasAnyRole should be consistent

+### **46. Edge Cases** (4 tests)
+- ✅ Multiple calls should return consistent results
+- ✅ hasAnyRole with empty array should return false
+- ✅ getCurrentUserRoleFromDatabase should not affect SecurityContext
+- ✅ Roles from authentication and database can differ

 ## Integration Tests (72 tests)

 ## AdminController Integration Tests (29 tests)